- I couldn't figure out how to get the "empty" portion of the slider bar working, I tried a dumb pseudo class hack, but it did not work out.

 Marked as helpful0 -

-- @dkhenriqueSubmitted almost 3 years ago
+- @dkhenriqueSubmitted about 3 years ago

 Hello devs, I would like an analysis about this challenge and about the source code that was developed for this project.
 I accept constructive criticism and tips on how to improve it, thanks for the advance.

-@Da-vi-dePosted almost 3 years agoHi, congrats, it's a really nice result for this challenge.
+@Da-vi-dePosted about 3 years agoHi, congrats, it's a really nice result for this challenge.
 Good use of semantic HTML.
 It's nearly perfect, i noticed the instagram card misses that peculiar angle.
 You need a pseudo element and positioning, i did it this way:

 .instagram { position: relative; } .instagram::before { position: absolute; content: ''; width: 100%; height: 4px; top: -1px; left: 0; background: var(--instagram-color;) border-top-left-radius: 5px; border-top-right-radius: 5px; }